 Midas Mode is a unique charity tournament for Dota 2, where everything has a price.
 The Midas Mode mascot, the dashing Mr. Midas, charges valuable Moonbucks to pick heroes, choose a side, and even pause the game.
 Teams can earn more Moonbucks by completing challenges suggested by the community.
 If you run out, you can only pick the least desirable heroes!

 The first time I saw Mr. Midas I wanted nothing more than to 3D print him.
-I eventually caved and asked @hawfstuff if he was comfortable sharing his model, which he was nice enough to oblige!
+I eventually caved and asked @hawfstuff if he was comfortable sharing his model, and he was nice enough to oblige!

 The first test print came out mediocre.
 It was good enough as a novelty.
 However, the quality in certain areas was wanting.
 I didn’t like that I had to use supports which caused some loss of detail.